clearlinux/swupd-client/docs/swupd.1.rst

     - `-D, --has-dep={bundle}`

-        Displays a tree of all bundles which include the passed bundle as a dependency.
+        Displays a list of all bundles which include the passed bundle as a dependency.
 Combine with `--all` to report all bundles including those not installed on the system.
+Combine with `--verbose` to show a tree of these bundles.

 ``check-update``